Differentially Private Set Union: Introduction

 \begin{theorem}[Contractivity implies bounded sensitivity] Suppose $\phi$ is an update policy which is $\ell_p$-contractive over some invariant subset $\cI$.
-Then the histogram output by Algorithm~\ref{alg:meta_histogram} has $\ell_p$-sensitivity bounded by 1. \end{theorem} We prove Theorem~\ref{thm:contractivity_implies_sensitivity} in Section~\ref{sec:contractivity}.
-Once we have bounded $\ell_p$-sensitivity, we can get a DP Set Union algorithm with some additional technical work. \begin{theorem}(Informal: Bounded sensitivity implies DP) For $p\in \{1,2\}$, if the $\ell_p$-sensitivity of the weighted histogram output by Algorithm~\ref{alg:meta_histogram} is bounded, then Algorithm~\ref{alg:meta} for DP Set Union can be made $(\eps,\delta)$-differentially private by appropriately choosing the noise distribution (\textsf{Noise}) and threshold ($\rho$). \end{theorem}
+Then the histogram output by Algorithm~\ref{alg:meta_histogram} (for any fixed choice of $W_i'\subset W_i$ for each user) has $\ell_p$-sensitivity bounded by 1. \end{theorem} We prove Theorem~\ref{thm:contractivity_implies_sensitivity} in Section~\ref{sec:contractivity}.
+Once we have bounded $\ell_p$-sensitivity, we can get a DP Set Union algorithm with some additional technical work as stated in this informal theorem (see Appendix~\ref{sec:sensitivity_implies_DP} for a formal version). \begin{theorem}(Informal: Bounded sensitivity implies DP) For $p\in \{1,2\}$, if the $\ell_p$-sensitivity of the weighted histogram output by Algorithm~\ref{alg:meta_histogram} is bounded, then Algorithm~\ref{alg:meta} for DP Set Union can be made $(\eps,\delta)$-differentially private by appropriately choosing the noise distribution (\textsf{Noise}) and threshold ($\rho$). \end{theorem}

-The main contribution of the paper is two new algorithms guided by Theorem \ref{thm:contractivity_implies_sensitivity}.
-The first algorithm, which we call \textsc{Policy Laplace}, uses update policy that is $\ell_1$-contractive.
-The second algorithm, which we call \textsc{Policy Gaussian}, uses update policy that is $\ell_2$-contractive.
-Finally we show that our algorithms significantly outperform the weighted update policies.
+The main contribution of the paper is two new algorithms and appropriate contractive update policies guided by Theorem \ref{thm:contractivity_implies_sensitivity}.
+The first algorithm, which we call \textsc{Policy Laplace}, uses policies which are $\ell_1$-contractive.
+The second algorithm, which we call \textsc{Policy Gaussian}, uses policies which are $\ell_2$-contractive.
+Finally we show that our algorithms with appropriate update policies significantly outperform the weighted update policies.

 At a very high-level, the role of contractivity in our algorithms is indeed similar to its role in the recent elegant work of Feldman {\em et al} \cite{FeldmanMTT18}.
 They show that if an iterative algorithm is contractive in each step, then adding Gaussian noise in each iteration will lead to strong privacy amplification.
 In particular, users who make updates early on will enjoy much better privacy guarantees.
 However their framework is not applicable in our setting, because their algorithm requires adding noise to the count of every item in every iteration; this will lead to unbounded growth of counts and items which belong to only a single user can also get output which violates privacy.